Michelle Badash, MS

 Related Media: Lower GI Endoscopy

-Your doctor will first review your medical history.
-A complete medical exam will be done.
-Your doctor may recommend different tests in order to identify tumors and confirm diagnosis.
+Your doctor will ask about your symptoms, and medical and family history.
+The abdominal and rectal areas will be carefully examined.
+Your doctor may recommend different tests in order to identify abnormal growths and confirm diagnosis.

-Diagnosis of colorectal cancer is done by biopsy.
+Diagnosis of colorectal cancer is confirmed with a biopsy.
 A biopsy is a tissue sample that is removed from the colon or rectum.
-After removal, the sample is sent to a pathologist for examination.
+After removal, the sample is examined under a microscope.
+This is the only way to confirm a diagnosis.

 National Cancer Institute